-Typical payment methods used in a modern business context include cash, checks, credit or debit cards, money orders, bank transfers, and online payment gateways such as PayPal.
+Popular payment methods include cash, checks, credit or debit cards, money orders, bank transfers, and online payment gateways such as PayPal.

 How Online Payment Systems Work

-It is often hard to understand how the payment process works and what the difference is between a payment processor and a payment gateway.
-Let’s try to find out.
+It is often hard to understand how the payment process works, especially the difference between a payment processor and a payment gateway.
+Let’s figure it out together.

 There are four parties involved with every credit card transaction: